Gaspard de Prony: Prony's estimation method

 Prony created a method of converting sinusoidal and exponential curves into a systems of linear equations.
 Prony estimation is used extensively in signal processing and finite element modelling of non linear materials.

 Engineering projects

 Prony was employed by Napoleon to superintend the engineering operations for protecting the province of Ferrara against the inundations of the Po and for draining and improving the Pontine Marshes.
 After the Restoration he was likewise engaged in regulating the course of the Rhône, and in several other important works.

 Distinctions

-Prony was a member, and eventually president, of the French Academy of Science.
+Prony was a member, and eventually president, of the French Academy of Sciences.
 He was also elected a foreign member of the Royal Swedish Academy of Sciences in 1810.
 His name is one of the 72 names inscribed on the Eiffel Tower.
 A street, Rue de Prony, in the 17th arrondissement of Paris is named after him.